 At a recent workshop I was asked to provide examples of new markets that blockchain technologies are creating.
-I could not answer that off the cuff and on further reflection I remembered back to the days of the internet and world wide web when the same question was being asked.
+I remembered back to the days of the internet and world wide web when the same question was being asked.
 Historically we now understand terms like e-commerce, e-markets, e-business etc…

 I recalled that this new disruption to the then current ways of doing business evolved and did not come pre-packaged with the technology; as a then emerging technology the innovation and disruption evolved as critical mass in users occurred, the technology became more robust, access to the internet improved, speed of the internet improved, and of course some confidence developed among users, enterprises and governments.
 It was then over to those visionaries to ‘create’.

 I recall my company, which was at the leading edge of B2B e-commerce in Australia surged forward thanks to the improvement in the internet speed (we started with those squealing 56k modems.) and the acceptance of online payments.
 The latter took around 9 years to gain some meaningful acceptance and uptake… but here we are… and our first questions now is generally ‘can I pay for that online please?’

 Blockchain is again an emerging technology that experience tells us will create new markets and new ways of doing things… what all of them are, or what will be the absolute game changer is yet to be seen … but there is plenty of evidence of the disruption and innovation already…

 I was reading an interesting article on Medium that discussed the convergence of AI and blockchain and why blockchain is accelerating the emergence of some markets.
 In it they identified three very clear marketplaces that are created through the application of blockchain technologies:

 - New marketplaces: such as a data marketplace with data captured securely and records maintained without censorship through blockchain ecosystems and IoT;

 - A models marketplace with new decentralised applications in use cases